badlydrawnrob/elm-playground/programming-elm/README.md

     - We also handle the `view` function if either:
         - Http error
         - No json data (no `Feed`)
-4. <s>Explain succinctly what `Http.BadBody` error is.
-Are there other errors I need to remember?</s>
-5. How do subscriptions and commands differ?
+4. How do subscriptions and commands differ?
     - commands tell the Elm Architecture to do something to the outside world
     - subscriptions tell the Elm Architecture to receive information from the outside world.
-6. Using `let` and a `_` to temporarily print out `Debug.log String data` for testing.
+5. Using `let` and a `_` to temporarily print out `Debug.log String data` for testing.
-7. <s>I know how `decodeString photoDecoder` is working (takes a json string), but need to make it clearer to myself what's happening with the function composition (and the fact that you've GOT to change from `msg String` to `msg Result` in the subscriptions function.
-    - **Add `how-function-to-msg-works` to Anki**
-    - The simple string, and the `Result`.</s>